Stocky Balboa

 Bottom line

-UBER β€” Uber Technologies, Inc.
+UBER β€” Uber Technologies

 Thesis status: intact Confidence: medium